bilal-fazlani/commanddotnet/docs/TestTools/Harness/bdd.md

 **Captured** will check if [TestCaptures](test-captures.md) contains the given objects.

 **AllowUnspecifiedCaptures** when true, [TestCaptures](test-captures.md) can contain objects not specified in `Captured`.
 When false, if an object in [TestCaptures](test-captures.md) is not matched by an object in `Captured` an exception is thrown.

+!!!
+Obsoleted
+    *Captured* and *AllowUnspecifiedCaptures* have been obsoleted in favor of *AssertContext => ctx.GetCommandInvocation().ParameterValues...* and using the Assert library of your choice to verify parameters are wat is expected.